kyma-project/kim-snatch/docs/contributor/README.md

 # KIM Snatch Architecture

-Snatch is part or the Kyma Infrastructure Manager (KIM) and responsible to assign Kyma workloads to the Kyma owned worker pool.
-This document describes it's architecture and relevant technical flows.
+KIM Snatch is part of Kyma Infrastructure Manager (KIM), which is responsible for assigning Kyma workloads to the Kyma-owned worker pool.
+This document describes its architecture and relevant technical flows.

 ![Snatch Architecture](./assets/architecture-webhook.svg)